ZACKHADD/Data_Codes_Steps/Overview Subjects/Power BI/DAX & PBI.md

 ```

 Since there is non combination of Python and 2018, the filtered table will not include **Python** data and so the **# Projects All Time** measure will not take them into consideration.
 The solution here is to use the column language from another table (such as a Language table).
 By default, when filtering on columns from different table **a crossjoin** is used instead of **Auto-Exist**.
+This is why it is so recommanded to use a star schema as a modeling technique in Power BI.

 More on this subject here: